 My thesis, Divergent Perception, looks at the perception and practice of graphic design from a neurodivergent point of view.
 Through my body of work, I questioned the typical academic need for deep symbolism in design and argued for accessibility and functionality while exploring my own methods and practices.

-In my 220-page book (and web page available under the Thesis tab), I presented eleven projects that explore my own perception of the world as a neurodivergent designer and that detail my own design methodology.
+In my 220-page book I presented eleven projects that explore my own perception of the world as a neurodivergent designer and that detail my own design methodology.

 Thesis Book